polterguy/anarq/README.md

 * moderator

 All other users can only see posts that are either _"public"_ or "_protected"_.
 Protected implies only visible for registered users at the site, having confirmed their email address.
+In addition, there is a status value for deleted posts being _"deleted"_.

 ### POST magic/modules/anarq/posts/post

 This endpoint creates a new OP post, and requires the user to be authenticated, and having confirmed his email address.
 It takes the following payload.

 ```json
 {